trambakbanerjee/trambakbanerjee.github.io/_teaching/2014-spring-teaching-1.md

    </li>
    <li>
       <h3>BSAN 934: Applied Bayesian Statistics (Ph.D. elective) - Spring 2026</h3>
         <p>This course introduces modern Bayesian methods for data analysis, emphasizing practical applications alongside rigorous foundations.
 I mainly focus on an applied treatment of classical sampling methods, such as Gibbs sampling and Metropolis–Hastings, and interpretaion of MCMC diagnostics.
-Boradly, the topics include Bayesian regression, hierarchical and multilevel models, model comparison, and an introduction to nonparametric Bayes.
+Broadly, the topics include Bayesian regression, hierarchical and multilevel models, model comparison, and an introduction to nonparametric Bayes.
 Applications are drawn from economics and business, with hands-on implementation in R / Stan.
 A book that is particularly relevant for this class is <a href="https://pdhoff.github.io/book/" target="_blank">A First Course in Bayesian Statistical Methods by Peter Hoff</a>.</p>
    </li>
 </ol>